Black Hog Brewing Company

 Out with the old Cavalry, bring in the new!

-The first “brewery turnover” during this crazy Connecticut craft brewery boom happened in an industrial park out in Oxford.
-Cavalry ceased operation in May 2014, sold everything to the folks from Black Hog and three months later we had a new brewery.
+Cavalry ceased operation in May 2014, sold everything to the folks from Black Hog and three months later we had a new brewery in our fair state.

 Black Hog didn’t mess around.
 They brought in the head brewer from Portsmouth in New Hampshire.
 They gathered the industry minds behind the highly successful Caseus/Ordinary empire in New Haven.
 They brought on some great marketers and graphic designers.
 They signed on to a far-reaching and influential distributor.

-And they brewed a crap-ton of beer out of the gate.
+And they brewed a ton of beer out of the gate.

-In short, I’m not sure there are many people lamenting the loss of Cavalry.
-Black Hog has done a great job making us all forget their overly-carbonated and boring British-style beers.
+In short, I’m not sure there were too many people lamenting the loss of Cavalry.
+Black Hog did a great job immediately making us all forget their overly-carbonated and poorly executed British-style beers.

 Black Hog cans were distributed far and wide from the get-go.
 They also co-opted other hot trends – obviously from the owners’ restaurant background.
 Like the whole farm-to-table thing and the snout to tail thing.

-They are all over the “local hops” (and other botanicals) bandwagon* and their logo is, of course, a hog ripe for the butchering (which is what they had at their grand opening, by the way).
+They are all over the “local hops” (and other botanicals) bandwagon and their logo is, of course, a hog ripe for the butchering (which is what they had at their grand opening, by the way).
 They know what they are doing as far as non-brewing stuff goes anyway.